hasura/graphql-engine/console/README.md

 > The server also templates `consolePath` in `window.__env` which is the relative path of the current page (something like `/console/data/schema/public`).
 Using this path, the console determines the DATA_API_URL in production.
 You do not need to worry about this in development since you are hardcoding the value of DATA_API_URL in `.env`.

+*If you're contributing to team-console i.e. console for Hasura Cloud or Hasura EE, refer to [this doc](https://github.com/hasura/lux/blob/main/docs/team-console.md).*

 ##### Run console development server:

 ```bash